Car free areas/resident permits and RPZ all day restrictions for local Newham residents

 Social housing tenants are finding out they live in a 'car free building' (no street parking outside where you live) in Newham, which also means they are not entitled to affordable parking, even after years of living in the area, in the same house/flat, and can't just move address because they will lose long term tenancies.

-Some residents are not being properly included in consultation decisions regarding parking in their area or not being told by their landlord before they move in about the restrictions to park, resulting in them suprisingly being hit with £1000 a year fees to park anywhere in the Newham area during the day Mon-Sat, or having to move their cars 3 times a day which are impossible circumstances.
+Some residents are not being properly included in consultation decisions regarding parking in their area or not being told by their landlord before they move in about the restrictions to park, impossible circumstances.

-Living in a car free building/zone and not being allowed to park directly outside where you live is fine, but having to buy 'visitor permits' to park on a street around the corner or a few feet away from where they live at such unaffordable resident costs, is drastically affecting Newham residents (in canning town CT particularly which is being regenerated), this is also in other areas of Newham.
+Living in a car free building/zone and not being allowed to park directly outside where you live is fine, but having to buy 'visitor permits' to park on a street around the corner or a few feet away from where they live is drastically affecting Newham residents (in canning town CT particularly which is being regenerated), this is also in other areas of Newham.

 We are asking for fairer inclusive considerations for ALL Newham residents paying rates in the borough.
 Life is becoming increasingly expensive in London and this is an extreme parking management system that has not been properly thought through for all.
-Hitting Newham residents with extortionate ALL DAY/ALL WEEK parking restrictions and high visitor permit fees has badly affected many Newham residents daily living/working circumstances, for the worse financially.
+Hitting Newham residents with extortionate ALL DAY/ALL WEEK parking restrictions and high visitor permit fees, affecting Newham residents daily living/working circumstances, for the worse financially.

-Restrictions to park even though you live in Newham, means paying for visitor permits (not resident permits) for 10 hours and 30 minutes Monday - Saturday (8am-6.30pm)!! £1000 a year, and residents still have to sit in their cars for 30 mins a day because the permit allowance per month isn't sufficient to cover every day parking within a month period, and will also increase the £1000 a year cost.
-Some Newham residents who are entitled to usual 'resident parking permits', are paying either nothing or only £100 a year to park where they live, not £1000,
+Restrictions to park even though you live in Newham, means paying for 'visitor permits' not 'resident permits' for 10 hours and 30 minutes Monday - Saturday (8am-6.30pm)!! £1000 a year, and residents still have to sit in their cars for 30 mins a day because the permit allowance per month isn't sufficient to cover 30 minutes of the day.
+Some Newham residents who are entitled to usual 'resident parking permits', are paying either nothing or only £100 a year to park where they live, not £1000.

-This 8am-6.30pm Mon-Fri affects every Newham resident, not just residents in car free zones:
+Restrictions 8am-6.30pm Mon-Fri, without compromises affects every Newham resident, not just residents in 'car free developments':

 - we either need less restricted hours bays i.e 10am-2pm (Mon-Fri) which is a system being used in some areas of Newham but not all, this will still deter people that don't live in the borough from parking long term.
 But will be a more considerate system for Newham residents who unfortunately live in a car free building/zone, especially if they were not told by their landlords, giving them a lower number of hours to pay to park where they live and considers the fact that they actually reside, pay living costs and council tax in Newham.
 This will also help costs for Newham residents who need to visit another street in Newham (a different RPZ code) more freely.